 It was a stormy night, and a battleship was on exercise at sea.
-The captain stood on the bridge, looking into the foggy night ahead of him.
+The captain stood on the bridge, peering into the foggy night ahead.
 Suddenly, he heard the look-out shout from the observation post.
 “There’s a light on the starboard side!”

-“Is it steady or moving?” the captain asked.
+“Is it steady or moving?” the captain asked quickly.

 “It’s moving,” the lookout replied.

 This meant that they were on a direct collision course with another ship.
 The captain immediately ran up and grabbed the ship radio.
 “We are on collision course!” he signaled to the other ship.
 “Change course 20 degrees immediately.”

 The signal quickly came back, “Advisable for you to change course.”

 Infuriated, the captain replied, “I am a captain.
 Change your course NOW.”

 “I am a seaman, second class.
 You had better change your course 20 degrees,” came the reply.